auth0/auth0-PHP/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Please only send a pull request to branches that are currently supported.

-  Pull requests without a descriptive title, thorough description, or tests will be closed.
+  Pull requests without a descriptive title, clear description, or inadequate test coverage will be closed.

-  -
-  When proposing enhancements, please ensure you have created an Issue and given our engineers time to review your suggestion there prior to commiting work.
+  When proposing enhancements, please ensure you have created an issue and given the maintainers time to review your suggestion  prior to committing work.
+Pull requests without a linked issue labeled '👍 Accepted' by a maintainer may be closed.
 -->

 ### Changes

 <!--
-  Would you please describe both what is changing and why this is important?
+  Please describe what is being changed and why it is relevant.
-  Explain the benefit to end-users, why it does not break any existing features, how it makes building applications easier, etc.
 -->

 ### References

 <!--
-  All pull requests should link to an associated issue tagged 'selected for development' by an Auth0 engineer.
+  Reference the associated issue labeled '👍 Accepted' by a maintainer.
 -->

 Resolves #